ClinicalTrials.Veeva

 EXPLORATORY OBJECTIVES:

-OUTLINE: After undergoing collection of blood and DXA scan, patents are randomized to 1 of 2 arms.
+OUTLINE: After undergoing collection of blood and DXA scan, patients are randomized to 1 of 2 arms.

-ARM I: Patients receive HDVD orally (PO) throughout the study.
+ARM I: Patients receive HDVD orally (PO) once a week (QW) for 52 weeks.
 Patients also undergo collection of blood and DXA scan on study.

-ARM II: Patients receive placebo PO throughout the study.
+ARM II: Patients receive placebo PO QW for 52 weeks.
 Patients also undergo collection of blood and DXA scan on study.

 Enrollment